 Espadrilles and Mandals

-Espadrilles and mandals are the even uglier siblings of sandals with socks, the kind of sibling nobody in the family makes an effort to talk to even though they might share a good amount of their DNA with them.
+Espadrilles and mandals are the even uglier siblings of sandals with socks, the kind of sibling nobody in the family make an effort to talk to even though they might share a good amount of their DNA with them.
 They’re possibly the most unattractive pieces of footwear under the sun and just like Capri pants they should be ignored – just like you do with that side of the family you’re not a huge fan of.

 What Not to Wear to Work